Stress Management and Trauma Recovery with Mindfulness

 “a psychological wound that has occurred due to a person’s perception of a stressful event…Psychological trauma can arise from many events including accidents, workplace injury, death, robbery, harassment, and emotionally intrusive thoughts.
 Emotions including, shock, confusion, numbness, depression, anxiety disorders and post traumatic stress disorder (PTSD), are often associated with a traumatic experience.”

-Some indications that you have experienced a stressful event with a traumatic effect on your nervous system include-
+Some indications that you have experienced an event with a traumatic effect on your nervous system include:

 - emotional numbness

 - chronic feelings of anxiety

 - sudden and upsetting re-triggering of memories, images, sensations which cause your body to go into a highly stressed state (such as shock, immobility, extreme emotionality)

 - sexual dysfunctions, including numbness, PE, ED, and a lack of interest in intimacy

 - feeling that you are stuck and in particular, unable to change ingrained habits or ways of being in order to ‘move forward’